MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-155-Exchange-Establishment-Standards-Other-Related-Standards-Under-Affordable-Care-Act/subpart-C-General-Functions-an-Exchange/section-155.220.md

 (K) Comply with the applicable requirements in § 155.221; and

-(L) Not display QHP recommendations based on compensation the agent, broker, or web-broker receives from QHP issuers.
+(L) Not display QHP advertisements or recommendations, or otherwise provide favored or preferred placement in the display of QHPs, based on compensation the agent, broker, or web-broker receives from QHP issuers; and

+(M) Prominently display a clear explanation of the rationale for QHP recommendations and the methodology for its default display of QHPs.

 (ii) When an internet website of a web-broker is used to complete the Exchange eligibility application, at a minimum the internet website must: